A passage planner is a perfect way to make sure that all of your bases are covered.

 As a prudent navigator you should always be prepared to modify your plan.
 No plan ever survives first encounter with reality.
 Every passage plan should have a Plan B. What happens if the original plan – Plan A, goes wrong?
 If things go wrong, hoping for better luck is not a viable alternative plan.

 You need a Plan B – an alternate port with a thought through and worked out route.
 There could be an emergency on board or just simply that the wind and the weather are not in your favour.
 Whatever the reason your Passage Plan should include information on alternative ports or anchorages.
-The more information you have to hand the easier it will be to make the decision to divert, especially if it is an emergency.
-Don’t forget that the port you left is also and alternative port!
+The more information you have at hand the easier it will be to make the decision to divert, especially if it is an emergency.
+Don’t forget that the port you left is also an alternative port!

 Make a list of the resources you used to create this passage plan.
 It may well save time in the future as you plan other cruises.